JoelJ/ld-48/README.md

 So I got as much as I could.
 Hopefully the vision of the game is there. :)
 Even if it's not I had a lot of fun doing this.

+## How to Play

+WASD / Arrows to move.
+Try to get to the stairs.
+Walk into enemies to attack them.
+Careful, they attack back if you're next to them!

 # Background / Story

 When my daughter was young she enjoyed when the "Tickle Monster" came to play.